viafintech/tidus/readme.md

-# ActiveRecordAnonymize
+# Tidus

-ActiveRecordAnonymize is a Ruby Gem which works in conjunction with ActiveRecord to automatically generate database views for every model.
+Tidus is a Ruby Gem which works in conjunction with ActiveRecord to automatically generate database views for every model.
 The purpose of the views is to anonymize the contents of select columns to ensure that no confidential information leave the database while still providing access to the data in general.

 ## Getting started

 1. add the Gem to the Gemfile
-        gem 'activerecord_anonymize'
+        gem 'tidus'
 2. Require the Gem at any point after ActiveRecord but before loading the models.
 Rails requires all Gems in the Gemfile by default.
 3. Add your anonymization rules
 4. Execute `rake db:migrate`.
 The `db:clear_views` and `db:generate_views` tasks are hooked to automatically run every time before and after execution of `db:migrate` or `db:rollback`.